 £180,000

 A tower crane on a residential development site collapsed during a lift, injuring two workers.
-HSE investigation found the last thorough examination had been carried out 14 months previously — 2 months beyond the 12-month statutory interval.
-The competent person who carried the previous examination had noted wear on the slewing ring, classified as Category B with a 6-month repair deadline.
+The HSE investigation found the last thorough examination had been carried out 14 months previously, two months beyond the 12-month statutory interval.
+The competent person who carried out the previous examination had noted wear on the slewing ring, classified as Category B with a 6-month repair deadline.
 No repair had been carried out and no further examination had been scheduled.

 Key lesson

-Cat B defect deadlines are legally enforceable.
-A missed Cat B repair deadline — combined with an overdue re-examination — resulted in a prosecution alongside the personal injury claim.
+Category B defect deadlines are legally enforceable.
+A missed repair deadline, combined with an overdue re-examination, resulted in prosecution alongside the personal injury claim.

 Manufacturing